jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 public Transposition(int width)
 ```
 An `IllegalArgumentException` should be thrown if the width is <= 0 (not possible) or == 1 (as no encryption will occur).

-**HINT**: Given an input string, you'll likely want to make sure it is a length that's a multiple of width by padding with spaces (this avoids null/empty values in your grid).
-When decrypting, just make sure to remove these spaces that were added before returning (take a look at the String's `trim` method).
 ___
 ### 4. CeaserRandom
 Here, you'll implement another variation of a Ceaser Cipher that uses a randomly shuffled shifter string.
 This initially sounds impossible as if we randomly create the shifter string, how do we possibly decrypt?
 The answer lies in being able to control a Random object in java via a seed value.
 Any two Random objects constructd with the same seed will produce random values in the same order as one another.
 Below is an example: